patronik/code-challenge/src/problem5/README.md

 ## Overview

 This service implements CRUD for book entity.
 It's written in Typescript and based on Express.js framework.
-It uses sqlite database as data storage.
+It uses sqllite database as data storage.

 ---